 Doing homework and studying for a test require flexible thinking, too.
 Knowing how to switch between different subjects during homework time becomes increasingly important as kids get older and have more work to juggle.
 Doing math problems requires a very different strategy than doing a writing assignment.
 Kids need to be able to change their thinking to handle both.

 When it comes to studying, kids use flexible thinking to figure out what kind of information they need to pay the most attention to.
-Do they need to memorize facts and information, such as for a multiple-choice quiz?
-Or do they need to learn the basic ideas so they can retell the story, such as for an essay test?
+Do they need to memorize facts and information for a multiple-choice quiz?
+Or do they need to learn the basic ideas so they can retell the story for an essay test?

-If your child has poor flexible thinking skills, switching strategies will not come naturally.
+When kids have poor flexible thinking skills, switching strategies will not come naturally.
 This can make homework time a source of frustration.
-Teaching her note-taking strategies and providing homework planners can ease the stress on both of you.
+Teaching kids note-taking strategies and providing homework planners can help ease the stress.

 The Good News: There Are Ways to Help